min2ha/ukwa-site/content/target/9671/index.en.md

   "subject": "European Parliament Elections 2014"
 }

-# Vicky Ford (Conservative MEP for the East of England)

 Vicky Ford stood as a Conservative candidate for the East of England at the 2009 European Parliament election and was elected to serve as an MEP.
 She was re-elected in 2014, but stood down in 2017 following her election as MP for Chelmsford.